zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

 ### Prerequisites

+This Lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
+    - Lab: Generate SSH Keys
+    - Lab: Prepare Setup
+    - Lab: Environment Setup
-Login to Oracle Analytics Server (url?
-User id and pw) The following files are required to complete Lab 2:
+- Login to Oracle Analytics Server (url?
+User-id and paasword)
+- The following files are required to complete Lab 2:
     - inventory.xlsx
     - vendor payments.xlsx
     - JRC Americas Group.jpg

 ## **STEP 1:** Data Visualization and Mash Ups